EESSI/docs/docs/governance/governance.md

 EESSI Github organization & repository owners shall be responsible for setting permisssions on the code repositories, compliant to the defined roles and responsibilities.
 They are also responsible for managing Github Apps for the EESSI build bots.

 ### 2.2 EESSI Github organization & repository maintainers
-EESSI Github organization & repository maintainers are individuals with write access (on or more) of the EESSI Github repositories.
+EESSI Github organization & repository maintainers are individuals with write access on (one or more of) the EESSI Github repositories.

 EESSI Github organization & repository maintainers shall be responsible for reviewing and merging PRs.